colorpulse6/portfolio/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 ## Nic's Portfolio Info
 - For this project i utilized Gatsby.js to create a static portfolio site.
-I utilized tools such as css modules and scss style sheets as I was unable to implament them in my previous projects
+I utilized tools such as css modules and scss style sheets as I was unable to implement them in my previous projects

 GOAL 1 _ Generate a slug for each post